© Unofficial Royalty 2024

 September 24, 1861 – Birth of Prince Franz Joseph of Battenberg, son of Prince Alexander of Hesse and by Rhine, in Padua, Kingdom of Lombardy–Venetia, now in Italy

 The Battenberg /Mountbatten family descends from Franz Joseph’s parents Prince Alexander of Hesse and by Rhine and his morganatic wife Countess Julia von Hauke.
 While visiting Queen Victoria of the United Kingdom who was on holiday in Cimiez, France, Franz Joseph met Princess Anna of Montenegro.
 She was the daughter of King Nikola I of Montenegro and Milena Vukotić, and was in Cimiez visiting her sister and brother-in-law.
 The two quickly fell in love, and their engagement was announced.
 They married in Cetinje, Montenegro on May 18, 1897, in both Eastern Orthodox and Protestant ceremonies.
-The marriage was a very happy one from all accounts, but the couple did not have any children.
+The marriage was happy but the couple did not have any children.

 Unofficial Royalty: Prince Franz Joseph of Battenberg